Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 3. Compare the budgeted monthly sales and actual monthly sales in 2016.
 4. Categorize customers based on their buying behavior and analyze how different segments contribute to the company's revenue.
 5. Identify the top-selling products in terms of revenue and quantity.
-6. Develope predictive models to optimize pricing strategies, identify customer segments, and personalize marketing campaigns.
-8. Communicate findings and recommendations to stakeholders in a clear and concise manner.
+6. Communicate findings and recommendations to stakeholders in a clear and concise manner.
-9. Provide actionable insights and recommendations to senior management to support strategic decision-making.
+7. Provide actionable insights and recommendations to senior management to support strategic decision-making.

 ## Domain: